What Is Nondischargeable Debt?

 Debts may also not be discharged if you fail to list them in your bankruptcy schedules.
 This occurs if you fail to list the debt in time for the creditor to file a proof of claim and the creditor had no knowledge of the bankruptcy.
 Failure to list all of your debts is cause to deny you a discharge and is a federal crime!

 Determination of Dischargeability

 There are other debts that may not be dischargeable, but only if the creditor files a lawsuit against you and the bankruptcy court determines it to be non-dischargeable.
-This includes debts incurred by fraud, embezzlement, larceny, breach of fiduciary duty, debts arising from willful or malicious injury, and a debt arising from a marital settlement agreement or divorce.
-Learn more at Discharging Debts: Debts That May Be Discharged.
+This includes debts incurred by fraud, embezzlement, larceny, breach of fiduciary duty, debts arising from willful or malicious injury, and debt arising from a marital settlement agreement or divorce.
+Learn more at Discharging Debts: General Discharge vs. Dischargeability.

 Thus, if you file for bankruptcy and the creditor never files a lawsuit to have the debt determined as non-dischargeable, as to those categories, the debt will be discharged.
 However, this is not the case as to the previous categories listed above, which are automatically not dischargeable.

 Updated by Carron E. Nicks